briangeorge8/04-Logic-Pseudocode_IDEs/01_pseudocode/03_Structure_Checkpoints.md

    Display "z is not less than a."
 End If
 ```
+   z is not less than a.
+(IF language accounts for alpha order)

 4.12 If the following pseudocode were an actual program, what would it display?
 ```
 Declare String s1 = "New York"